Commercial Real Estate Austin | Ultimate Investor’s GuideJune 15, 2019

 East Austin was once primarily residential with a smattering of Class B and C commercial properties.
-Currently, you can see the East Austin skyline filled with cranes throughout, constructing Class A properties that will command top rental rates.
+Currently, you can see the East Austin skyline filled with cranes, constructing Class A properties that will command top rental rates.
 Specifically, new tenants include GoDaddy, Google and HEB/Favor.
 It has become quite transparent that office and retail space construction will create a new around-the-clock market status to East Austin.

 Lately, opportunity zone legislation is putting other neighborhoods under scrutiny and possible investment favor.
 Predictably, the next decade will see new construction in areas that once previously languished.
 Surely, that was the case with the now-thriving Eastside, Domain and East Riverside areas.

 New commercial real estate under or just completing construction include:

 - Lenox Ridge Apartments: A new North Austin 350-unit complex with rents ranging from $1,225 to $2,100 per month.

 - Plaza Saltillo: A mixed use facility in East Austin, consisting of six blocks of apartments, restaurants and specialty retail.
 Importantly, a Whole Foods 365 store will anchor the project, and there will be 800 multifamily units.
 Amazingly, Google took all 150,000 square feet of office space.

 - 70 Rainey: This is a 34-story mixed use facility featuring an apartment tower and ground-floor retail space.
 Specifically, the apartments consist of 164 condo units, and the retail space occupies 10,300 square feet.